pratheesh1/audiophile-react/README.md

 To run the tests, run the following command in the terminal from the root directory of the project:

 ```
 npm install
 npm run test
 ```

 The recording of the tests maybe used as a reference to duplicate a test run.
+No flaky tests runs expected and can expect a fully passing test at every run.

 ## 6.2 Manual Tests